GraveofBears/GoodestBoy/README.md

-This mod is using CreatureManager by Blaxxun
+# This mod is using: <a href="https://github.com/blaxxun-boop/CreatureManager">CreatureManager by Blaxxun</a>

 # Creature Manager